floragunncom/search-guard-docs/_content/_docs_signals/rest_api_settings_put.md

 order: 910
 layout: docs
 edition: community
-description: Use the Alerting for Elasticsearch Put Settings API to update the Signals Settings
+description: Use the Alerting for OpenSearch/Elasticsearch Put Settings API to update the Signals Settings
 ---

 <!--- Copyright 2020 floragunn GmbH -->